-If you have thought about how to keep loyal customers with you and happy, then think again about how many companies' loyalty programs are yourself?
+If you have thoughts about how to keep loyal customers with you and happy, then think again about how many companies' loyalty programs you belong to yourself.
 Why are you there, and how can you do the same in your company?
 Loyalty automation is one of the best ways to make your job easier.

-Actually, it's all very logical!
+It’s all very logical!
 You solve the right problem in the market, offer the solution from the right angle, create a great shopping experience, and the follow-up service is also excellent.
 It seems logical to bind the customer with certain value propositions and benefits so that he would like to continue this journey with you.
 What happens to a retained, loyal customer who feels really good about that company?
-Yes, he will be our brand ambassador!
+He will be their brand ambassador!
 Awesome!

 5

-BRAND AMBASSADOR
+THE BRAND AMBASSADOR

-Hopefully, you have understood how the persistent connection model works and why it has that name.
+Hopefully, you have understood how the Persistent Connection Model works and why it has that name.
 This connection should work automatically without you having to control it yourself all the time.
 A permanent connection is created by conscious marketing activities at the proper stages of the customer experience, and your marketing starts working automatically.
 What is the importance of the brand ambassador or the fifth part of the model in this system?